 Mort Rainey (Johnny Depp) is a well-known book writer.
 After going through a divorce with his wife and struggling to write a new novel, Mort decides to hide away in his quiet and peaceful cabin by the lake, where he can focus on completing his latest book without any distractions or worries surrounding him.

 Mort soon gets a knock on his cabin door from a man named Shooter.
 Shooter (John Turturro) is not a salesperson, instead accusing Mort of stealing one of his stories and claiming it as his own.
 Mort brushes the stranger off, stating he can prove the claims are false.
 As the film moves forward, the people around Mort are now in danger as this unknown man begins to stalk Mort and gets deeper into his world.

-It should come to no surprise to my followers when I say my favourite part of Secret Window is Johnny Depp’s performance.
-Mort is a character who is somewhat careless, messy and is the kind of guy who says it like it is.
-Nevertheless, when his life in danger, we do feel for Mort and support him as he investigates the man who has accused him and begins to threaten his life.
-I love the film’s mysteries as I found myself supporting Mort and at the same time questioning many elements of the film, wondering what the results would be.
+It should be no surprise to my followers when I say my favourite part of Secret Window is Johnny Depp’s performance.
+Mort is a character who is somewhat careless and messy and is the kind of guy who says it like it is.
+Nevertheless, when his life is in danger, we do feel for Mort and support him as he investigates the man who has accused him and begins to threaten his life.
+I love the film’s mysteries as I found myself supporting Mort and, at the same time, questioning many elements of the film, wondering what the results would be.